Roasted Potatoes and Carrots

 IN A VEGGIE BOWL – Include these roasted carrots and potatoes in a veggie bowl with some greens, grains, and your favorite protein for a nutritious, filling meal.

-WITH EGGS – For a hearty breakfast or brunch, serve these roasted vegetables with eggs.
+WITH EGGS – Serve these roasted vegetables with eggs for a hearty breakfast or brunch.
 They go great with scrambled eggs, under a fried egg, or mixed into an omelet or frittata.

-IN A SALAD – For added warmth and heartiness, toss these veggies into a salad.
+IN A SALAD – Toss these veggies into a salad for added warmth and heartiness.
 They pair well with a variety of greens and other roasted vegetables.

 WITH DIPS – Use them as a delightful appetizer or snack served with dips.
 They can be paired with anything from ketchup to aioli to a creamy yogurt dip.